syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/dapper.md

 > Find the sample from this [GitHub location](https://github.com/SyncfusionExamples/connecting-databases-to-blazor-datagrid-component/tree/master/Binding%20MS%20SQL%20database%20using%20UrlAdaptor).

-## Binding data using Dapper from Microsoft SQL Server using CustomAdaptor
+## Binding data from Microsoft SQL Server using Dapper with CustomAdaptor

-This section describes step by step process how to use `Dapper` to retrieve data from a Microsoft SQL Server using `CustomAdaptor` and bind it to the Blazor DataGrid component.
+This section describes step by step process how to use Dapper to retrieve data from a Microsoft SQL Server using `CustomAdaptor` and bind it to the Blazor DataGrid component.

 **1.** To create a simple Blazor DataGrid component, the procedure is explained in the above-mentioned topic on [Connecting Blazor DataGrid to an API service](#connecting-blazor-datagrid-to-an-api-service)